LiveNathan/blog/_posts/overlap-save.md

 **Time Domain Convolution:**

 - Kernels < 64 samples
-- Offline processing where simplicity matters
+- Offline processing where simplicity matters or fine-grained control on a sample-by-sample basis
 - Educational purposes (easiest to understand)
 - Memory-constrained environments